Top 40+ SAP CPI Interview Questions and Answers

 Ans:

 SAP CPI provides message and data enrichment via Message Enrichment and Data Transformation phases inside integration processes.
 It enables you to enrich message payloads with additional data, execute data transformations, and supplement message content with context-specific information, resulting in accurate and relevant data flow across systems.
+By using business logic and rules to ensure that data is correctly prepared and in line with organizational requirements, SAP CPI improves integration.

 55. What is the purpose of SAP CPI Security Artifacts, and how do they operate?